-We have audited the consolidated financial statements of California Credit Union and subsidiary, which comprise the consolidated statements of financial condition as of December 31, 2021 and 2020, the consolidated statements of income, comprehensive income, members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of California Credit Union and subsidiary, which comprise the consolidated statements of financial condition as of December 31, 2022 and 2021, the consolidated statements of income, comprehensive income, members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of California Credit Union and subsidiary as of December 31, 2021 and 2020, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of California Credit Union and subsidiary as of December 31, 2022 and 2021, and the results of their operations and their cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.